Best Drip Coffee Maker 2018: Automatic Drip Brewing at Home

 The BUNN GRB Velocity Brew 10-cup home coffee brewer also uses paper or a permanent basket type of filter.
 It does come supplied with a general purpose permanent filter, but I recommend that you swap that out and use a better quality Gold tone filter.
 I have found that many of the generic ones will not fit so make sure you buy the right one for this machine such as this BUNN GoldTone filter.

-With the BUNN you can effortlessly brew from 4 to 10 cups, and like I said it really only take 3 minutes.
+With the BUNN you can effortlessly brew from 4 cups to 10 cups, and like I said it really only take 3 minutes.
 Just like the above drip coffee makers, the BUNN uses a spray head system to evenly coat the coffee grounds for better tasting final brew.
 Some other notable features include; a durable glass carafe, a porcelain-coated warming plate (with an on/off light), and a stainless steel internal hot water tank (not plastic).

 Zojirushi Fresh Brew Plus Coffee Maker (EC-YSC100)